nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Finishing the puzzle: MRO and Studio's track items

-As described in the previous section, Studio app module defines three classes for track items: base class for tracks found in Studio and other apps, a class representing Studio 5.0x items, and another for 5.1x.
-In reality, all that matters is the first two, with the 5.10 class providing custom routines on top of the 5.0x track item class.
-In case of MRO, Studio 5.10 will be consulted if 5.10 is in use, then NVDA will consult Studio track item.
-For 5.0x, only original track item class will be consulted.

-The contents of the base track item class (appModules.splstudio.SPLTrackItem) are as follows:
+As described in the previous section, Studio app module defines three classes for track items: abstract base class for tracks found in Studio and other apps, a class representing track items found throughout Studio, and another for representing playlist viewer track items.
+In reality, all that matters is the first two, with the playlist viewer item class providing custom routines on top of the Studio track item class.
+In case of MRO, playlist viewer item class will be consulted if playlist viewer is in use, otherwise main Studio track item class will be consulted, which in turn will consult SPL track item base class.
+Other apps such as Track Tool and Remote VT client have their own MRO, ultimately consulting SPL track item base class defined in Studio app module.

-* initOverlayClass: This is run when the track item is first encountered.
-This method checks if Track Dial (see below) is active, and if so, assigns left and right arrow keys to Track Dial functions.
-* Track column navigation: Various methods and scripts used by Track Dial and friends are defined, including announcing column information, handling leftmost column and so on.
-Add-on 8.0 adds Columns Explorer routines, and 17.04 adds vertical column navigation support.

-Studio track item class for 5.0x (appModules.splstudio.SPLStudioTrackItem) adds:
+The most important job of appModules.splstudio.SPLTrackItem class is announcing column data.
+Prior to 2020, it also housed column navigation commands and routines such as next and previous column, handler for Track Dial (historical), and a dedicated routine to announce column information given column number and optional header.
+In 2020, only Columns Explorer remains.

+On top of the base SPL track item class is general Studio track item class, which does nothing, as it is meant to represent tracks in places such as Insert Tracks dialog.
+However the class that represents playlist viewer items (appModules.splstudio.StudioPlaylistViewerItem) adds routines and scripts for use from playlist viewer.
+These include:

 * reportFocus: This is called when reporting track items to you (broadcaster).
 It's main job is to see if custom column order is defined (see below) and builds needed pieces if column order is specified.
 * Track comments: Routines related to working with comments for traks (see the previous section for details).

-In addition, Studio 5.10 track item (appModules.splstudio.SPLStudio510TrackItem) includes a script to announce changed state when SPACE is pressed (this is done by speaking and/or brailling track name (obj.name)).
+* Announcing toggle state of tracks when Space is pressed.

 ### Birth of Track Dial: from hesitation to possibilities